himanshuteotia/email-resume/README.md

-# Email Sender Chrome Extension
+# Resume Email Sender Chrome Extension

 This project consists of a Chrome Extension and a Node.js backend to facilitate sending emails with pre-filled content and optional resume attachments.